LADBS Methane Testing Agency Roster-List

-The LADBS Methane Testing Agency Roster List is part of a larger alphabetical list of official companies that have certifications to work on behalf of the Los Angeles Department of Building and Safety (LADBS).
+The LADBS Methane Testing Agency Roster-List is part of a larger alphabetical list of official companies that have certifications to work on behalf of the Los Angeles Department of Building and Safety (LADBS).
 The ongoing certification program is organized by the LADBS, and maintains compliance procedures and operating standards for each company acting on their behalf.
 Additionally, the list includes each company’s primary contact information.
 Moreover, the roster includes each certification and license number, license type, and expiration date.
 Lastly, the roster also includes various types of agency licenses, other than methane testing companies.
 For instance, the list additionally includes companies that perform: welding performance tests; soil lab testing; concrete testing; and more.
-Updated May 17, 2021.
+Updated November 13, 2023.

 The LADBS Roster is in Alphabetical Order